-The box now conveniently located at at Veterans’ Park will allow residents to drive up and drop off their flags into what resembles a mailbox.
-But don’t mistake it for one because prominently displayed on the outside are the words “American Flag Retirement Box” and in front of the slot it reads “We gladly accept your worn flags to be properly retired with honor and respect.
+The box now conveniently located at Veterans’ Park will allow residents to drive up and drop off their flags into what resembles a mailbox.
+But don’t mistake it for one because prominently displayed on the outside are the words “American Flag Retirement Box,” and in front of the slot, it reads, “We gladly accept your worn flags to be properly retired with honor and respect.

-After seeing a flag retirement box in Coral Springs, I presented this to the Tamarac City Commission back on April 8, and showed them images of the flag dropbox that was installed in front of their gymnasium.
-I knew that with all our former Veterans and patriotic residents, this would go over well.
+After seeing a flag retirement box in Coral Springs, I presented this to the Tamarac City Commission back on April 8 and showed them images of the flag dropbox installed in front of their gymnasium.
+I knew that with all our Veterans and patriotic residents, this would go over well.

-Fortunately, Lee Viverette, President of the Woodmont Community Association was watching me during my presentation online.
-He, along with other members of the Woodmont Community Association (WCA) board thought it was a good idea, and in turn, voted to fund the flag box as their contribution to the community.
+Fortunately, Lee Viverette, President of the Woodmont Community Association, watched me during my presentation online.
+He, along with other members of the Woodmont Community Association (WCA) board, thought it was a good idea, and in turn, voted to fund the flag box as their contribution to the community.

 The WCA, formerly known as the Woodmont Property Owners Association, is no longer a typical HOA.
 “We were originally formed to be a voice for all the communities, but that day has gone.
 The whole makeup of the community is gone because we’re younger, more diverse, and we’re no longer a country club community.”

 Viverette said that this past year they wanted to take the association in a different direction.
-Now they are a fee-based – not an assessment-based membership made up of community-minded individuals.
-They, in turn, provide information outside of their individual associations on politics and news, as well as discounts on service contracts with alarm and appliance service companies.
+Now they are fee-based – not an assessment-based membership made up of community-minded individuals.
+In turn, they provide information outside of their individual associations on politics and news and discounts on service contracts with alarm and appliance service companies.

-On August 26, there will be a ceremonial check presentation from the Woodmont Community Association at the the City Commission Meeting at City hall.
+On August 26, a ceremonial check presentation from the Woodmont Community Association at the City Commission Meeting at City hall will be presented.